Academic roles

 Technical University Brandenburg BTU: Professor

-Currently, she is a visiting professor at BTU Cottbus (Germany), teaching ethics of technology and social philosophy of digitial society.
+Until Oktober 2025, she was a visiting professor at BTU Cottbus (Germany), teaching ethics of technology and social philosophy of digitial societies.

 Key research